ARMAAN199/30DaysOfGCP-2021-Leaderboard/README.md

 - [SASS] - well your know this
 - [jQuery] - duh

-And of course leaderboard itself is open source with a [public repository](https://github.com/DSC-ChitkaraUniv/30DaysOfGCP-2021-Leaderboard) on GitHub.This being the fork for working offline on the same.
+And of course leaderboard itself is open source with a [public repository](https://github.com/DSC-ChitkaraUniv/30DaysOfGCP-2021-Leaderboard) on GitHub.

 ## Installation